SimonPadbury/Codebase-3/README.md

 Codebase is a Sass, JavaScript, and Pug website component library.

-(Also requires jQuery and Font Awesome.)
+(Also includes Normalize and Font Awesome.)

 ## Codebase itself is (in) the `codebase/` folder: